Backend Development

 Running Queue Workers

-# Start emails queue worker
+# Only the emails queue

-node ace queue:listen --queue=emails
+node ace queue:work emails

 Queue workers must be running for jobs to be processed.
 In production, use a process manager like PM2 or supervisor to keep workers alive.